Advanced Bible Quiz about Bible Characters.

 c.
 The Ark of the Covenant with the Ten Commandments.

-The cart also contained five gold tumors and five gold rats.
+Contained in the cart were five gold tumors and five gold rats.

-The Philistines decided to get rid of the cart after it caused destruction everywhere it went.
+The Philistines decided to rid themselves of the cart after it caused destruction everywhere it went.

 1 Samuel 6:1-18